Successful tutor placement

 The selection of the tutor is an integral part of our process.

-Our Client Managers, Alice, Milly, Suzie, Jun and Joyce discuss each placement in exact detail with Imogen, our Tutor Manager.
+Our Client Managers discuss each placement in exact detail with our Tutor Management Team.
 Priding ourselves on how well we know the varying strengths of each tutor, we ensure that each decision is informed by the expectation of a successful match between the tutor and student.
 Keystone Tutors has a rigorous tutor selection procedure and we look to ensure that we put forward the very best candidate for each role.

 We make contact with the parent after the first lesson to find out how the lesson went, and to see whether the stated objectives are realistic or need adjusting.